r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 Transfer over pre-existing WP users into your phpBB forums (and vice versa) when integration first begins.
 After the setup and initialization of the plugin, WP users will automatically be added into phpBB upon their first login, and vice versa.
 But you could use the plugin just only to transfer users between phpBB and Wordpress by activating the plugin as not linked (read the help install page).

 = phpBB avatars into WordPress options =
-You have the option to use phpBB avatars to replace WP Gravatars (and vice versa for Buddypress).
+Option to use phpBB avatars to replace WP Gravatars.

 = WordPress MUMS ready =
 It is possible to integrate a WP Multisite network, but linking the same phpBB forum into each subsite.